 If you use Gmail, Google Docs, or Sheets for work, this feature matters.

-The free tier doesn't have sidebar integration.
+Free has no sidebar integration.
 You can still chat with Gemini at gemini.google.com, but you lose the convenience of using it right alongside your work.

 Should you upgrade?